Nivea (singer): Relationships and children

 Nivea married R&B singer, songwriter and producer Terius "The-Dream" Nash in December 2004.
 Their daughter was born on May 10, 2005, and their twin sons in April 2006.
 The-Dream filed for legal separation on December 10, 2007.
 On June 15, 2008, their divorce was finalized.
 Nash stated in an interview, "I decided to end it because I didn't want to take this person [Nivea] and treat them a certain way based on what I was changing into, based on being bitter."
-However, Nivea says The-Dream wanted the divorce, not she.
+Nivea says The-Dream wanted the divorce, not she.
 "I'm lying, it's not.
 We're supposed to say that, but it's not true.
 It wasn't no mutual agreement, he wanted to do it, I didn't, but it's done.
 I'm dealing with it."
 The-Dream wrote much of his album, Love/Hate (2007), based on his relationship with Nivea.
 He credited her with inspiring more sincerity in his songwriting, "to open up that other side of it that connects with the everyday woman", as he told SOHH.
 "She has helped me a lot with that area."
 Dream's single, "I Love Your Girl" (2007), explained his relationship with Nivea and the love triangle between the duo and Lil Wayne.

 After her divorce from The-Dream in 2007, Nivea reconciled with Wayne in early 2008.
 On June 9, 2009, it was rumored that Nivea and Lil Wayne were engaged and expecting a child together.
 On October 14, 2009, Lil Wayne confirmed that he and Nivea were expecting a son.
 Nivea gave birth to their son on November 30, 2009.
 In June 2010, with Lil Wayne incarcerated on a weapons charge, the pair broke off their engagement for the second time.
 They would later reunite in 2018 to record "Dope New Gospel" for Wayne's long-awaited album, Tha Carter V, and had since remained on good terms.
 Their son currently performs music under the alias, Lil Novi.